Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 > Only for ultra-light hikers

-The Mountain Laurel Designs (MLD) Burn is of the lightest high-quality backpacks on the market.
+The Mountain Laurel Designs (MLD) Burn is one of the lightest high-quality backpacks on the market.
 They recently upgraded the fabric to use the newish Ultra Fabric which I think is the best backpack fabric on the market at the moment.

 The MLB Burn is an ultralight pack for the experienced thru-hiker only, that have already progressed from lightweight backpacking to ultralight backpacking.